If you regularly overheat at night, wake up sweaty, or feel too warm in bed even when the room is not hot, you are not imagining it.

-This guide looks at products for people who hate being too warm at night, focusing on fixes that work for clear reasons, not trial and error.
+This guide looks at the best cooling products for hot sleepers in the UK, focusing on options that work for clear reasons, not just surface coolness.

 Products that help if you hate being too warm at night